scipion-em/docs/docs/developer/running-tests.rst

 input data (which should be downloaded automatically on demand).

 In the following sections you will find a brief explanation about the more important tests, and their input data.
-You will also find how to launch the tests from the command line.
+All of them must be executed from the command line using the specified commands.
 .. contents:: Table of Contents